Rules & Scoring

 CloggingA routine containing Clogging technique.
 Up to three Acro/Gymnastic tricks are permissible.

 ContemporaryRoutine should utilize contemporary style to show extension and balance, can combine lyrical, ballet, and modern, going beyond the standard jazz vocabulary to interpret the music.
-Any number of Acro/Gymnastic tricks are allowed in this category.
+Up to three Acro/Gymnastic tricks are permissible.
 Must contain 50% dance moves, steps, and choreography.

 Folk/EthnicA routine that uses any ethnic style of dance (African, Hawaiian, Japanese, Middle Eastern, Indian, Flamenco, and Tahitian) and is specific to the region.
 Any number of Acro/Gymnastic tricks are allowed in this category.
 Must contain 50% dance moves, steps, and choreography.